 Using a crowd-source website to fund a deck is incredibly popular at the moment.
 Such sites offer deck designers the ability to pre-sell their decks so they can then order in bulk for maximum volume pricing.
 Printers overseas have lower labour & operating costs that more than make up for the additional shipping costs.
 So long as campaign supporters are aware of the longer lead times.

-Those crowd-sourced sites offer various kinds of support, but as with every form of self-publishing the bulk of Marketing effort and expense is on the creator.
+Those crowd-sourcing sites offer various kinds of support, but as with every form of self-publishing the bulk of Marketing effort and expense is on the creator.
 From creating the artwork to designing the campaign (pricing, premiums, marketing materials) to advertising and being very available on Social Media, to receiving (then shipping out) the finished product and any bumps along the way, a successful Oracle Deck campaign can easily consume most of your life for an entire year.

 Not every deck creator has the ability or desire to do so.
 If you do, check out the book shown here; Lessons Learned by Benebell Wen**.